Al fresco dining in Norfolk: 12 pretty restaurants

 The garden: there is limited seating at the front of the building but it is a pretty location with large white umbrellas shielding diners from the sun and a border of potted shrubs to allow for a private meal or tipple in the sun.

 It’s not just television appearances that have earned Wiveton Hall its accolades.
 The 17th century stately home has expertly manicured gardens, pick-your-own fruit fields, a farm shop, gift shop and art exhibitions.
-If that wasn’t enough to tempt you, maybe the restaurant and café will tempt you to visit.
+If that wasn’t enough to tempt you for a visit, maybe the restaurant and café will.
 Surrounded by fruit fields and foliage, Wiveton Hall Café makes use of fresh, seasonal produce in its food that’s served at breakfast, lunch and special event dinners for summer at the weekends too.

 The garden: candy coloured chairs are placed outside, surrounded by foliage and views over the strawberry and raspberry fields.
 Enjoy a pizza evening Sunday to Thursday, Tapas on Saturdays or ‘Beef and Reef’ on Fridays (all for limited times).

-The garden: neighbouring Holkham beach by just a stone’s throw, the restaurant gardens are surrounding by trees and peaceful vistas of north Norfolk.
+The garden: neighbouring Holkham beach by just a stone’s throw, the restaurant gardens are surrounding by trees and attractive vistas of north Norfolk.

 Housed in a stunning red brick building that’s clad in ivy is the Beechwood Hotel & Restaurant in the heart of North Walsham.
-The double AA awarded eatery serves British cuisine and the exciting summer menu consists of dishes such as roasted loin of Norfolk lamb with aubergine puree, carrots, chargrilled courgettes and rosemary roasted potatoes in a red wine jus.
+The double AA awarded eatery serves British cuisine and the exciting menu consists of dishes such as confit lamb shoulder, pan seared loin and sweetbreads with a pea and mint bubble and squeak and honey glazed baby carrots.

 The garden: with seating on the lawn, the pretty gardens afford a pleasant environment for afternoon tea or a three course meal.